Baby Led Weaning Cheese: Sweet Cheese Pudding Recipe

 Cottage cheese with yogurt and blueberries dessert

 I know what you might be thinking, cottage cheese as a pudding!
 This does work really well as a dessert or it can be a delicious snack as well!
+The perfect introduction to cottage cheese.

 Can my Baby Eat Cottage Cheese Dairy Products?